curateteaching/digitalpedagogy/keywords/blogging.md

 The assignment reinforces the idea that student work exists along a spectrum with work produced by established scholars.
 They experiment with voice and visual rhetoric while they discuss process and product.
 What it doesn't do well is emphasize how students should critique one another's work or foreground the readings.
 A revision should focus on incorporating strong peer review and reshaping prompts. <—SO THIS IS AN EXAMPLE OF BREAKING FREE FROM THE ESSAY PARADIGM?
 ALSO, IS THE CRITIQUE NECESSARY AT THE CONCLUSION?

 * Title of Artifact: "Shakespeare's (English) Histories”
-* Artifact Type: Assignment and rubric.
+* Artifact Type: Assignment and rubric
 * Screenshot: blogging-Jakacki2-description.png
 * Source URL: http://blogs.iac.gatech.edu/henriad/short-research-project/
 * Artifact Permission: given (no access to student work)